pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ## Scenarios
 //TODO: Flesh out with actual steps, add more scenarios

+### (Special Note: Every permission given to an Administrator will also be given to a Super-Administrator)

 ### Users can Login
 - The intro screen for the game needs a Login button and a play as Guest button
 - Clicking the login button takes you to another screen where you can enter your information